GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 > [!NOTE]
 > It might take a few minutes to generate the insights.
 You can have a look at the next task while insights are being generated for the various resources.

+### Success Criteria

+- Demonstrate Gemini-generated descriptions added to the metadata of the dataset, tables, and columns.
+- Answer at least one question about the reviews data using the generated *insights*.

-#### Data Profiling and Quality
+## Challenge 5: Data Profiling & Quality

+### Introduction

+Ensure your data is clean and reliable before performing advanced analysis.
 The goal of this section is to clean and prepare your data.
 However, you're not very familiar with the distribution of the values of each column.
 You need to profile your data to know what kind of transformation steps you need to perform on your data.

 Google Cloud's *Knowledge Catalog* automates profiling scans to deliver consistent data quality metrics.
 Key statistics identified include null counts, distinct values, data ranges, and value distributions.
 It's possible to activate a profile scan through the BigQuery Interface.

+### Description

 Go ahead and do a *Quick data profile* for the `reviews` table and answer the following questions: